 Kick back and let the kids, young and old, wear themselves out in the playground or the sportsgrounds.
 You’ll also find plenty of space to meet with family and friends for picnics and barbecues.
 Bring your own barbecue or use the Domain’s.
 Toilets and shelter are nearby when needed.

 Having such a great time you don’t want to leave?
 You don’t have to!
 The Domain has a campground with barbecue, fresh water, toilets and showers.
 Dogs are welcome.
-Call us on 06 356 8199 for more details and to book.
+Call us on 06 356 8199 for more details.
+You don't have to book.
+Just find a spot and pitch your tent.
+Someone will come around each morning to collect the fee.

 Ashhurst used to be the site of a pā.
 Otangaki is the name of this place - it refers to pulling out the weeds to prepare the rich soils for cultivation.